Imran Khan gives six-day deadline to Pakistan government to announce elections

 The 69-year-old said while he had received information that three were killed in Karachi, one of his supporters had fallen off the Attock bridge amid tear-gas shelling in the Khyber Pakhtunkhwa area and another was pushed into the Ravi river by the security forces, according to PTI.

-The government has yet not confirmed the deaths.
+The government has not confirmed the deaths.

 The Pakistan government, however, has opposed the protest march by Khan saying it threatens stability in the country.